herzphi/herzphi.github.io/_pages/cv.md

 ---

 ## Education
-* M.S. in Physics, Heidelberg University, 2023
+* Master of Science in Physics, Heidelberg University, 2023
-* B.S. in Physics, Heidelberg University, 2020
+* Bachelor of Science in Physics, Heidelberg University, 2020

 ## Work experience
 ### Professional at Deloitte GmbH (May 2023 - September 2024)